 a'ba, n.
 [Ar.]
+1. a woven fabric of camel's or goat's hair.

-2. a loose, sleeveless robe worn by Arabs.

-ab ab sūr'dō, [L., lit., from absurdity.] obviously absurd: said of an argument that a statement is false because it is absurd. ab'a ca, n. the native Filipino name for the manila hemp plant; also, its fiber.
+2. a loose, sleeveless robe worn by Arabs. ab ab sūr'dō, [L., lit., from absurdity.] obviously absurd: said of an argument that a statement is false because it is absurd. ab'a'ça, n. the native Filipino name for the manila hemp plant; also, its fiber.

-à bac'i nate, v.t. [from LL. ab. and bacinus, a basin.] to destroy the sight of by placing a red-hot copper basin close to the eyes.
-[Rare.] à bac·i·nation, n. the act of destroying eyesight by placing a red-hot copper basin close to the eyes: a form of medieval torture.
+à bac'i nate, v.t. [from LL. ab, and bacinus, a basin.] to destroy the sight of by placing a red-hot copper basin close to the eyes.
+[Rare.] à bac-i na'tion, n. the act of destroying eyesight by placing a red-hot copper basin close to the eyes: a form of medieval torture.

-ab à cis'çus, n. in ancient architecture, a tile

-or square in a mosaic pavement.
+ab à cis'çus, n. in ancient architecture, a tile or square in a mosaic pavement. ab'à cist, n.
+[L. abacus, a counting board.] one b'à-cist, n.
+[L. abacus, a counting board.] one who casts accounts with an abacus; a calculator. lator.

-ab'a: clet, n.
-[L. abacus, a counting board.] one who casts accounts with an abacus; a calculator a.back', adv.
-[AS. on bæc, at, on, or toward the back, act.
-[165. on ozc. at, on, or toward the back.] toward the back; on the back part; backward.
+back', adv.
+[AS. on bæc, at, on, or toward the back.] toward the back; on the back part; backward.
 Now archaic except in nautical usage, where it signifies the situation of the sails when pressed back against the mast by the wind.

-laid aback: having the sails purposely placed

-aback to give the ship sternway.
+laid aback; having the sails purposely placed aback to give the ship sternway.

-taken aback; having the sails carried back suddenly by the wind; hence, surprised.
+laken aback; having the sails carried back suddenly by the wind; hence, surprised.

-ab ac'ti nal, a.
-[L. ab, from; and actinal.] pertaining to or situated at the opposite extremity from the mouth, especially in a radiate animal.
+ab ac'tinăl, a.
+[L. ab. from; and actinal.] pertaining to or situated at the opposite extremity from the mouth, especially in a radiate animal.

-ab ac'tion, n. a stealing of herds of cattle ab ac'tor, n.
+ab·ac'tion, n. a stealing of herds of cattle.

+ab·ac'tor, n.
 [L. abigere, to drive from.] in law, one who steals herds of cattle, in distinction from one who steals a head or two.

-ab ac'ū·lus, n. same as abaciscus. ab'acus, n.
-[L. abacus, anything flat, as a sideboard, a bench, a slate, a table or board for games; Gr.

-abax, a counting board.]
+ab·ac'ū·lus, n. same as abaciscus.

+ab'acus, n.
+[L. abacus, anything flat, as a sideboard, a bench, a slate, a table or board for games; Gr. abax, a counting board.]